Family of American freed from Venezuela calls release a 'miracle'

 An American held in Venezuela for nearly two years on weapons charges has been released and is on his way home, with a pit stop at the White House.

-President Trump hailed the release on Twitter Saturday morning, saying Utah resident Josh Holt would land in Washington, D.C., later in the day and be reunited with his family.
+President Trump hailed the release on Twitter Saturday morning, saying Utah resident Josh Holt would land in Washington, D.C., later in the evening and be reunited with his family.

 "The great people of Utah will be very happy!"
 Trump said.